miyurud/jasminegraph/README.md

     - pigz, which stands for Parallel Implementation of GZip, is a fully functional replacement for gzip that exploits multiple processors and multiple cores to the hilt when compressing data.
-    - Jasminegraph by default uses pigz for file compression and decompression.
+    - JasmineGraph by default uses pigz for file compression and decompression.
-    - However if pigz is not found, gzip is used instead.
+    - However, if pigz is not found, gzip is used instead.
     - Download pigz from (http://zlib.net/pigz/) or (https://github.com/madler/pigz.git).
     - Type "make" in pigz directory to build the "pigz" executable.
     - Add pigz executable's path to ~/.bashrc file and refresh.
 - nlohmann_json (https://github.com/nlohmann/json)
     - Download the nolhmann latest release include.zip i:e [include.zip](https://github.com/nlohmann/json/releases/download/v3.9.1/include.zip)
-    - Create a directory in JASMINEGRAPH_HOME/software names `nlohmann_json`
+    - Create a directory in your software directory named `nlohmann_json`
-    - Extract the `include.zip` to  `<JASMINEGRAPH_HOME>/software/nlohmann_json/`
+    - Extract the `include.zip` to  `nlohmann_json` directory
 - python3.5 (https://www.python.org/downloads/release/python-350/)
     - Read this [blog](https://passingcuriosity.com/2015/installing-python-from-source/) for more details on setting up python3.5
 - Recent versions of TensorFlow, numpy, scipy, sklearn, and networkx are required (but networkx must be <=1.11).
 You can install all the required packages using the following command: